fatih/gb-example/README.md

     2. `cmdname` is a `main` package that can be executed once build.
 It imports `util`.
 * `util` is using a third party package, we fetched and stored it under the `vendor/` directory.
 This is done with `gb fetch github.com/fatih/camelcase`.
 * `gb` put main packages under the `bin/` directory once you build the project with `gb build`
-* `gb test all` runs the tests for all packages under `src/`.
-You'll see `testing: warning: no tests to run` because there are not tests under `src/cmdname`.
+* We run all tests with `gb test all`, which runs the tests for all packages under `src/`.
+* Packages should be in Go style and have proper layout.
+Here we use `github.com/fatih/gb-example` folder and all our packages are inside that folder.
+This is also handy, as you can just copy the folder to a `$GOPATH` and it'll compile if you have the necessary dependencies.
+* We don't recommended to have stdlib style packages, such as the example `notgood` package.
-* `travis` is used for CI integration.
+* We use `travis` for CI integration.
 Check the `.travis.yml` file out how to integrate `gb` into other CI services.

 # Contribute